-Cyber-human interaction – focussing on individual behaviour relating to the internet, digital media and technology.
+- Cyber-human psychology interaction – focussing on individual behaviour relating to the use of the internet, digital media and digital technology.

-‘ology’ i.e. the reason, meaning and study – of cognitive and behavioural effects of digital technology use.
+- ‘ology’ refers to ‘the reason and meaning and study’ – in this instance: of the neurological and psychological/behavioural effects of digital technology use.

-The primary aim is to expand CyberPsychology beyond the world of academics, forensics, gaming and mental health and make it available, relevant and useable for businesses and knowledge workers who use technology to fulfil their day-to-day work function in the creation of knowledge based assets, services and profit.
+The primary aim is to expand CyberPsychology beyond the world of academics, forensics and gaming to make it contextually available, relevant and useable for managers and professionals who use technology to fulfil their day-to-day work function (in the creation of knowledge-based assets, services and profit).